 Interfaces in Go provide a way to specify the behavior of an object: if

 something can do this, then it can be used here.
-This module will take a look
+This chapter will take a look

 at how to use interfaces to abstract that behavior.
 Concepts such as the